 Then we said goodbye to Lindeman Lake and headed back down the trail.
 Of course, heading back is often easier than heading there.
 We know the trail.
 I let the older kids run ahead again while I walked with Joey and Pearl.
 Joey was marching right along at a good place until he tripped and bumped his knee and wanted up again.
 He finished the hike in the Ergo, while I tried to convince Pearl that she didn’t have to pet every dog she met.

 If you’re looking for more fun day hikes, check out my list of family-friendly hikes around greater Vancouver.
+If you plan to hike Lindemann Lake, you may also want to do the nearby, 30-minute hike to the Chipmunk Caves.

 Have you hiked the Lindeman Lake Trail?
 What’s you’re favourite part?